Michigan State vs. USC Predictions & Picks - NCAA Tournament First Round

 Michigan State Performance Insights

-- The Spartans' +88 scoring differential (outscoring opponents by 2.8 points per game) is a result of scoring 70.2 points per game (209th in college basketball) while allowing 67.4 per outing (98th in college basketball).
+- The Spartans have a +88 scoring differential, topping opponents by 2.8 points per game.
+They're putting up 70.2 points per game to rank 209th in college basketball and are giving up 67.4 per outing to rank 97th in college basketball.

-- Michigan State averages 32 rebounds per game (164th in college basketball) while allowing 30.3 per contest to its opponents.
+- Michigan State records 32 rebounds per game (164th in college basketball) while allowing 30.3 per outing to its opponents.
 It outrebounds opponents by 1.7 boards per game.

-- The Spartans rank 133rd in college basketball with 95.4 points scored per 100 possessions, and 181st in college basketball defensively with 91.6 points conceded per 100 possessions.
+- The Spartans rank 133rd in college basketball by averaging 95.4 points per 100 possessions on offense, and defensively are 180th in college basketball, allowing 91.6 points per 100 possessions.

-- Michigan State has committed 10.3 turnovers per game (36th in college basketball action) while forcing 9.4 (353rd in college basketball).
+- Michigan State and its opponents have been relatively even in the turnover battle.
+The Spartans commit 10.3 per game (36th in college basketball) and force 9.4 (353rd in college basketball play).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.